DavidBr27/CalorieCounter/README.md

 # CalorieCounter
-Application ispired by freeCodeCamp Course.
+Application inspired by freeCodeCamp Course.
+It lets you add calories you ate and then count total of calories - exercise, if u exercised that day!